CMSDAS/root-short-exercise/_episodes/04-common-classes.md

 ```

 > ## Try it by yourself!
 > Run the example code by yourself!
 In case the execution ends without displaying the plot on screen, you can run the script in interpreted mode with `python -i your_script.py`.
-That will keep the process alive as long as a plot is displayed.
+That will keep the process alive after the plot is displayed.
 {: .challenge}

 ![](../fig/dummy_data.png)